antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 * `text` - property is a string.
   A text field is displayed to the user.
 * `constant` - property is a string.
-  A non modifiable text field displayed to the user.
+  A non-modifiable text field is displayed to the user.
 * `number` - property is a float.
   A number field is displayed to the user.
 * `integer` - property is an int.
-  A number field that accepts only integers is displayed to the user.
+  A number field that only accepts integers is displayed to the user.
-* `select` - property is a string with a range defined.
+* `select` - property is a string with a defined range.
   It requires a `values` property.
 * `checkbox` - property is a bool.
   It requires a `default` property.
-* `slider` - property is a float with a range specified.
+* `slider` - property is a float with a specified range.
   It requires `min` and `max` properties.
 * `list` - property is a list of arguments of the same type, which can be specified using `dtype`.

 Additional properties:

 * `min` - specifies the left end of a range.
 * `max` - specifies the right end of a range.
-* `default` - specifies the default value that is selected.
+* `default` - specifies a default selected value.
   Its type depends on the `type` chosen.
-* `values` - specifies a range of possible values for a `select` option.
+* `values` - specifies a range of possible values for `select`.
-* `dtype` - specifies data type of elements in a `list` option.
+* `dtype` - specifies data type of elements in a `list`.
   Supported values are `string`, `number`, `integer`, `boolean`.
 * `description` - description of the property.
-  In some cases it is displayed to the user.
+  In some cases, it can be displayed to the user.

 ## Example

-Let's check a sample specification containing some hypothetical definition of nodes for image processing.
+Below, you can see a sample specification containing a hypothetical definition of nodes for image processing purposes:

 ```json
 {